microsoft/dicom-server/docs/concepts/data-partitions.md

 All other APIs (including [extended query tags](../how-to-guides/extended-query-tags.md), [operations](../how-to-guides/extended-query-tags.md#get-operation), and [change feed](change-feed.md)) will continue to be accessed at the base URI.

 ## Limitations
- - Once partitioned data has been stored, the feature cannot be disabled
+ - If partitions other than `Microsoft.Default` are present, the feature cannot be disabled
  - Querying across partitions is not supported
  - Updating and deleting partitions is not supported